slack-php/slack-php-app-framework/README.md

 use SlackPhp\BlockKit\Surfaces\{Message, Modal};
 use SlackPhp\Framework\{App, Context, Route};

-// Note: Expects SLACK_SIGNING_KEY and SLACK_BOT_TOKEN to be set in environment.

 // Helper for creating a modal with the "hello-form" for choosing a greeting.
 $createModal = function (): Modal {